Skip to Content

 sauteed vegetables in a skillet: an example of a cooking task that someone could help you with in order to ease the burden of cooking

 Whether it is sautéing, stir-frying, pan-frying, deep-frying, or browning, much of the cooking that we do on the stove involves oil.
-And when cooking with oil, heat levels matter quite a bit.
+And when cooking with oil, heat levels and cooking speed matter quite a bit.
 When we cook with oil, we want to keep it below its smoke point, which means we want to get it to the point where it is hot, but not smoking.
 This is because smoking oil means that the oil is breaking down, which will lead to a bad taste in your food and also diminish the nutritional benefits of the oil.
 So how do you know which oil to use?

 Temperature Levels for Different Cooking Oils